pedrorfigueiredo/seu-cantinho-back-end/README.md

 npm start
 ```

-Now your "Seu Cantinho - Front-end" is running at http://localhost:5000
+Now your "Seu Cantinho - Back-end" is running at http://localhost:5000